 - If none of these solutions work, contact Apple.

 - To restart your Apple Watch, hold the side button until you see the Power Off slider.
-Slide the Power Off slider to the right and when the Apple Watch is off, turn it back on by pressing and holding the side button until you see the Apple logo.
+Slide the Power Off slider to the right.
+When the Apple Watch is off, turn it back on by pressing and holding the side button until you see the Apple logo.

-- To restart the iPhone X, press and hold the side button and either volume button until the Slide to power off slider appears.
-To restart the iPhone 8 or earlier, hold down the sleep/wake button until the Slide to power off slider appears.
-The sleep/wake button is located on the right side or the top if you have an iPhone 5s or earlier.
+- To restart the iPhone X or later, press and hold the side button and either volume button until the Slide to Power Off slider appears.
+To restart the iPhone 8 or earlier, hold down the sleep/wake button until the Slide to Power Off slider appears.
+The sleep/wake button is located on the right side, or the top if you have an iPhone 5S or earlier.

 - Use Control Center on your Apple Watch to check your connection.